Big Little Lies: All the songs from season 2 so far

 - Mystery of Love by Sufjan Stevens.
 Jane dances by the ocean while listening to this song in a very poetic sequence.

 - The Rip by Portishead.
-The always hip Abigail is listening to this while Madeline goes to see her at her ex husband place and they argue about the teenager not wanting to go to college.
+The always hip Abigail is listening to this while Madeline goes to see her at her ex-husband's place and they argue about the teenager not wanting to go to college.

 - All Apologies by Sinéad O'Connor.
-Jane is drawing and picturing Perry's footsteps in the beach.
+Jane is drawing and picturing Perry's footsteps on the beach.

 Big Little Lies' episode 2 songs

 - Great Big Bundle of Love by Brenton Wood.
-The song Bonnie plays while driving her daughter.
+Bonnie plays this song in the car with her daughter.
 She wants to show her she's actually not mad and both start singing it.

 - Let Love Stand a Chance by Charles Bradley Feat.
 Menahan Street Band.
 Bonnie and Jane listen to this while they are stretching at Bonnie's yoga studio.